dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 ### **B**

 *   **Baseline (V2V Context):** The act of creating a safe restore point of a project using version control (`git commit`) before introducing new, potentially unstable code from an AI.
 This is the "save" step in the **Test-and-Revert Workflow**.
+*   **Blank Page Problem:** The psychological and practical difficulty of starting a creative or technical project from a completely empty state.
+It represents the initial inertia that must be overcome to translate a plan into a tangible product.
+*   **Boilerplate Code:** Standardized, reusable sections of code that are included in many places with little or no alteration (e.g., configuration files, initial component skeletons).
+AI is excellent at generating this foundational code.

 ### **C**